Skip to contents

 gap

-numeric gap to optimality.
-This gap is relative and expresses the acceptable deviance from the optimal objective.
+numeric value denoting the optimality gap.
+This gap is relative and expresses the acceptable deviance from optimality.
 For example, a value of 0.01 will result in the solver stopping when it has found a solution within 1% of optimality.
 Additionally, a value of 0 will result in the solver stopping when it has found an optimal solution.
 The default value is 0.1 (i.e., 10% from optimality).

 time_limit

-numeric time limit (seconds) for generating solutions.
+numeric value denoting the time limit (seconds) for generating solutions.
 The solver will return the current best solution when this time limit is exceeded.
 The default value is the largest integer value (i.e., .Machine$integer.max), effectively meaning that solver will keep running until a solution within the optimality gap is found.

 presolve

-integer number indicating how intensively the solver should try to simplify the problem before solving it.
+integer value indicating how intensively the solver should try to simplify the problem before solving it.
 Available options are: (-1) automatically determine the intensity of pre-solving, (0) disable pre-solving, (1) conservative level of pre-solving, and (2) very aggressive level of pre-solving .
-The default value is 2.
+Defaults to 2.

 threads